WON'T SHIFT Solution for 1000's of these 5 speed automatic transmissions - Fix it yourself and Save $1000's of Dollars !!!

 The parts included in this kit are:

-- New OE electrical conductor plate: controls shifting and sits on top of tranmission valve body
+- New AFTERMARKET electrical conductor plate: controls shifting and sits on top of tranmission valve body

 - New OE electrical plug insert housing: This is a common leak and poor contact part that should be replaced every 100,000 miles